gasduster99/sppComp/try1/try1_2.md

 ### Example

-Table(likelihood) shows model performance metrics for the toy example considered from market category 250 for the Montery Trawl fishery in 1982.
-Here we consider Mean Squared Error (MSE; computed on the species composition scale), deviance information criterion (DIC), widely applicable information criterion (WAIC), and marginal bayesian model probabilities ($pr(M|y)$).
-These measures span a wide range of model selection philosphies and yet here they all consistently agree in ranking the likelihood models.
-Both of the overdispersion models considered here (NB and BB) outperform the more standard Poisson and binomial count models, with the most support being for the BB model and the Piosson model showing the least support.
+Table(likelihood) shows model performance metrics for the toy example considered from market category 250 for the Monterey Trawl fishery in 1982.
+Here we consider Mean Squared Error (MSE; computed on the species composition scale), deviance information criterion (DIC), widely applicable information criterion (WAIC), and marginal Bayesian model probabilities ($pr(M|y)$).
+These measures span a wide range of model selection philosophies and yet here they all consistently agree in ranking the likelihood models.
+Both of the overdispersion models considered here (NB and BB) outperform the more standard Poisson and binomial count models, with the most support being for the BB model and the Poisson model showing the least support.

            Poisson        Binomial      NB                 BB